Creative-Group-Name-CSE210/cse210-05/README.md

 # Cycle
 Cycle is a game where 2 players move a snake and evertime they move the snake leaves a longer trail.
-How long can you mak eyour trail? if you run into your tail or the other players tail the game is over.
+How long can you make your trail? if you run into your tail or the other players tail the game is over.

 ## Getting Started
 ---